Seneca-Scholars/SS-Status-C6/status.md

+##07/21/25
+This weekend, I went to Wisconsin Dells with my childhood friends.
+I did not realize how long it has been since I went on a water slide or roller coaster.
+We had a great time.
+Today, we presented our group projects to the rest of the cohort.
+Michael is doing the javascript and Jode and I are doing the HTML and CSS.
+However, I want to hop onto the javascript also just so I understand whats going too.
+I started working on some W3 lessons for Javascript, so I will keep on working on that.
+Maybe I will start another project, I'm thinking of making a calculator.

 ##07/17/25
 Seneca hosted a reunion event for cohorts 1-5, so cohort 6 hopped around public spaces and worked.
 After today, I learned many things, the most important being communication.